YUHAI0/log4js-webhook/README.md

-# LOG4JS KAFKA APPENDER
+# LOG4JS KAFKA

-Just one of thoese Kafka appenders for log4js, but the most newly
+The only webhook appenders for log4js

 ## Install